Invasive Group A Streptococcus Fact Sheet

 PDF Version for this Fact Sheet

-Group A Streptococcus are a group of bacteria
+Group A Streptococcus are a group of bacteria.

 Group A Streptococcus (GAS) are usually found on the skin and in the nose and throat.
 People can have these bacteria and not feel sick.
-GAS may cause a mild infection like Strep throat or impetigo (infection of the skin).
+GAS may cause a mild infection like strep throat or impetigo (infection of the skin).
 These bacteria can also cause more severe 'invasive' infections like meningitis (infection of the lining of the brain and spinal cord), endocarditis (infection of the heart), or osteomyelitis (infection of the bone).
 Two very serious diseases caused by GAS are necrotizing fasciitis and streptococcal toxic shock syndrome.

-Necrotizing fascilitis is a very serious infection
+Necrotizing fasciitis is a very serious infection.

 • Fever